Brazilian Sign Language: Deaf and sign language organizations

+The most important deaf organization is FENEIS, the Federação Nacional de Educação e Integração dos Surdos (National Federation of Deaf Education and Integration).
+There are a number of regional organizations in Curitiba, Caxias do Sul and Rio Grande do Sul.

 Classification

 Wittmann (1991) posits that Brazilian Sign Language is a language isolate (a 'prototype' sign language), though one developed through stimulus diffusion from an existing sign language, likely Portuguese Sign Language and/or French Sign Language.